Gillham Wood

 The wood is mainly oak with an understorey of hazel, birch and holly.
 An old bomb crater is now a pond which provides water for a variety of wildlife.
 Part of the site is closed to the public so as to provide a sanctuary for foxes and other wildlife.
+Fungi include parasitic bolete, and seventy-four species of birds have been recorded on the site.